akshwin/akshwin/README.md

 - 👨‍🎓 I'm a R&D Engineer and a CS Graduate from VIT, Vellore.
 - 👨‍💻 I'm passionate about Data Science, Artificial Intelligence, and Machine Learning.
-- 🔭 I’m currently working on **Advanced AI Applications.**
+- 🔭 I’m currently working on **Advanced Generative AI applications **
-- 🌱 I’m currently learning **Technologies in the field of  AI and Data Science.**
+- 🌱 I’m currently learning **Technologies in the field of  Advanced Artificial Intelligence.**
 - 👯 I’m looking to collaborate on **Projects based on Machine Learning, Artificial Intelligence, Deep Learning and Computer Vision.**

 ## 🌐 Socials :